godot-dimensions/godot-4d/README.md

 won't hit you on the butt on the way out because you are fired!
 Yes, you.
 Box your 3D stuff.
 Out the front door.

+## Projects Made With This

+Do YOU think this engine is just a toy?
+A proof of concept?!
+Well you'd be wrong!
+There's been 2 (that we know of) published projects with this, both by Tessimal.

+The first is an outdoor musuem simulator, where you can hang out with your friends in 4D: https://tessimal.itch.io/lobby-4d

+The second is an actual game, it's an arcade game about fighting four dimensional robots: https://tessimal.itch.io/arena4d

 ## Versions

 This repo can be compiled either as an engine module or a GDExtension.